-- Do you remember helping the Red, the Angry Bird find the pig? - In that exercise, you knew in advance exactly where you wanted Red to end up, so you could make a program that took the bird from start to finish without any interruptions. - In most real programs, we can't do that because we want to have options, depending on what the user needs.
+- Do you remember helping the Flurbs find fruit? - In that exercise, you knew in advance exactly where you wanted your Flurb to end up, so you could make a program that took them from start to finish without any interruptions. - In most real programs, we can't do that because we want to have options, depending on what the user needs. - Say that I only want my character to move when my finger is on the screen of my phone.
+I would need to program the character to only move when I put my finger on the screen of my phone. - Putting my finger on the screen would then become an "event" that tells my character to move.